A16 Restaurant Review, San Francisco

 Tuna conserva and artichokes with grilled bread, basil and chiles ($11) – Put some tuna (Almost canned tuna style) on top of grilled bread and chow down.
 Also a very good appetizer.

-Margherita pizza – tomato, mozzarella, grana padano, basil, olive oil ($14) – Fairly thin pizza without a soggy middle.
+Margherita pizza – tomato, mozzarella, grana padano, basil, olive oil ($15) – Fairly thin pizza without a soggy middle.
 Good but light balance of tomato sauce and cheese.
 Little burns on edges.
-Edge crust is good, not buttery.
+Chewy Edge crust is good, not buttery.
 Good but we preferred the Salsiccia instead.
 You could polish off one of these easily.
 Leftovers the next day were still good.
+Una Pizza Napoletana remains king in SF with better texture and flavor.

 Salsiccia pizza – fennel sausage, spring onions, mozzarella, grana padano, garlic, chiles ($15.50) – Zesty but tasty sausage.
 Nice thin crust that was not burned.
 Very balanced, not overly cheesy.
 A little better than Delfina Pizzaria’s version.